Ahhhh homemade bagels, you’re a gift from the Universe. How could you be more delicious? How?

 Unluckily, I don’t use sourdough starter anymore, so I had to use dry yeast instead.
 Well well, what a surprise: they came out perfect!
 Surely sourdough bread is way better (so if you have it, use it) but this substitute makes the recipe feasible for everyone and that always makes me (and you) happy.
 So try them now!

-You may some questions regarding bagels/bread in general:
+You may have some questions regarding bagels/bread in general:

 Yes.
 Always remember that the key to a healthy lifestyle is balance, so if you usually eat pasta, potatoes, rice or cereals for lunch during the week, substitute one of them and eat a bagel instead.
 Every diet should include carbs, because carbs give energy.
 Don’t be scared.